 The following section summarizes procedures for setting up the environments and anesthetizing fruit flies.
 Table 2 summarizes materials needed for the three modules.
-A web link to the full modules - including instructions, video clips of procedures, data tables, and additional material - is given at the end of the article.
+Full modules including instructions, video clips of procedures, data tables, and additional material can be found on the web link given at the end of this manuscript.